Kicksecure/apparmor-profile-everything/README.md

-# AppArmor profile for The Tor Browser Bundle (TBB) #
+# AppArmor profile for whole system #

-An AppArmor profile to confine The Tor Browser Bundle (TBB).
-This profile is developed by the Whonix team.
-TBB is developed by The Tor Project.
+Confines all, systemd, init, all systemd units, apt, all applications.

+Does not confine initramfs.

 This package is produced independently of, and carries no guarantee from, The Tor Project.